• Skip to main content

 🌟 Be very careful not to overcook the shrimp, or they will become rubbery.

-🌟 Dried chiles can be dusty and are a great place for bugs to hide.
+🌟 Dried chiles can be dusty especially if you’re buying them directly from Mexico.
+Or, you might find bugs inside.
 Discard the water that was used in the rehydration process.
 Best to use fresh water in the next step.

 Camarones a la Diabla, or Mexican Deviled Shrimp, is spicy food at its best.
 This Mexican recipe promises to give a good kick to your dinner.
 Often served with white rice, lime, and a tall glass of water to tame the heat.
 By Mama Maggie’s Kitchen